CICS: Early evolution

-In a few years, CICS generated over $60 billion in new hardware revenue for IBM, and became their most-successful mainframe software product.
+Customer Information Control System (CICS) stands as one of IBM's most commercially successful software products.
+In the years following its introduction, the transaction processing monitor became a cornerstone of IBM’s mainframe strategy, ultimately generating over $60 billion in associated hardware revenue.
+By facilitating high-volume, reliable transaction processing, CICS solidified its position as a critical component of the enterprise computing landscape and remains a primary driver of the IBM mainframe ecosystem.

-In 1972, CICS was available in three versions – DOS-ENTRY (program number 5736-XX6) for DOS/360 machines with very limited memory, DOS-STANDARD (program number 5736-XX7), for DOS/360 machines with more memory, and OS-STANDARD V2 (program number 5734-XX7) for the larger machines which ran OS/360.
+In 1972, CICS was available in three versions – DOS-ENTRY (program number 5736-XX6) for DOS/360 machines with very limited memory, DOS-STANDARD (program number 5736-XX7), for DOS/360 machines with more memory, and OS-Standard v2 (program number 5734-XX7) for the larger machines which ran OS/360.

 In early 1970, a number of the original developers, including Ben Riggins (the principal architect of the early releases) relocated to California and continued CICS development at IBM's Palo Alto Development Center.
 IBM executives did not recognize value in software as a revenue-generating product until after federal law required software unbundling.
 In 1980, IBM executives failed to heed Ben Riggins' strong suggestions that IBM should provide their own EBCDIC-based operating system and integrated-circuit microprocessor chip for use in the IBM Personal Computer as a CICS intelligent terminal (instead of the incompatible Intel chip and relatively immature MS-DOS).